 Below are some of the top scenarios when parents tend to wonder whether they should make the call:

 One of the most worrisome health issues for parents is a fever.
 We’ve been taught that fevers are bad and mean a serious illness, but that’s not the whole truth.
 In fact, a fever is one of the body’s biggest weapons against illness.
 When our body detects a virus, it increases its temperature in order to fight the viral infection.
-So, while a fever does mean that your baby has a virus, it also means that her body is actively fighting against it.
+So, while a fever does mean that your baby has a virus, it also means that their body is actively fighting against it.

 So, when should you call your pediatrician because of a fever?
 Here are a few guidelines:

-- If your baby is younger than 3 months and shows any signs of a fever, call her pediatrician immediately.
+- If your baby is younger than 3 months and shows any signs of a fever, call their pediatrician immediately.
 When babies are this young, their immune system is still maturing, so it’s better to be safe and consult with your doctor.

 Vomiting or diarrhea: